conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 for the moment.
 It will add the declared objects to the generated CMake target so those objects can be later consumed by packages that declare the dependency.

-Imagine we create a Linux package `pkg/1.0` that builds and packages one _myobject.obj_ file.
+Let's suppose we create a Linux package `pkg/1.0` that builds and packages one _myobject.obj_ file.
 The same way you would declare the libraries that must be consumed by packages that depend on `pkg/1.0` setting the `cpp_info.libs` attribute, you can declare that this library packages some object files that the consumers need to add.
-This can be done setting that information in the [package_info()](https://docs.conan.io/en/latest/reference/conanfile/methods.html#method-package-info) method of the
+This can be done by setting that information in the [package_info()](https://docs.conan.io/en/latest/reference/conanfile/methods.html#method-package-info) method of the
 conanfile:

 ```python